ropensci/cffr/tests/testthat/_snaps/utils-alerts.md

       file_exist_abort(non_with_path, abort = TRUE)
     Condition
       Error in `file_exist_abort()`:
-      ! './R/no/existe' doesn't exist.
-Check the './R/no' directory
+      ! './R/no/existe' does not exist.
+Check the './R/no' directory.

 # Check match_cff_arg